Tuesday, April 14, 2009

 Adam: Did you skip the dull bits?

-Tony: That would be sacrilegious … though it’s overrated, of course.
+Tony: That would be sacrilegious … Though it’s overrated, of course.

 Adam: Of course.